DE | EN | FR

 Medical examination team: Ivorian and German medical staff run the examination centers

-Questionnaire team: Community members together with social scientists conduct questionnaires on households and individual participants
+Questionnaire team: Community members together with social scientists conduct questionnaires on household and individual participant level

 Veterinary teams: Three teams of experienced Ivorian and German veterinary staff collect livestock samples, a fourth team focuses on small mammal and environmental sampling

-Laboratory team: process all samples in the field lab
+Laboratory team: processes all samples in the field lab

 Data management team: supports all parts of the process from data and sample collection to safe storage